 - 1. The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
 The school does not add or deduct attendance hours as a penalty.
 Attendance is calculated using a computerized timeclock.
 This device may consist of an app that can be used on your phone, a biometric scanner in the school, or similar device.
 To ensure proper credit for clock hours, full-time students are required to clock in/out 4 times a day: when they arrive at school, when they leave for lunch, when they return from lunch, and when they leave at the end of the day.
 Part-time students are required to clock in/out 2 times a day: when they arrive at school and when they leave at the end of the day.
 If a student fails to clock in or out for their schedule on the student time clock, the student will not receive hours.
 If the student wishes to dispute any hours they feel earned, the student must provide documentation to verify attendance on the missing time form. - 2.
 Paul Mitchell The School Cincinnati school is open from 9:00 AM to 4:30 PM for day students and 5:00 PM to 10:00 PM for night students. - Paul Mitchell The School Toledo school is open from 9:00 AM to 4:30 PM for day students and 5:00 PM to 10:00 PM for night students. - 3.
 All courses require continuous attendance. - 4.
 The prescribed attendance schedule must be maintained each week. - 5.
 Night students may not miss Mondays; day students may not miss Saturdays. - 6.
 Students must be on time, as tardiness inhibits the learning process.
 Students who are late for theory, a specialty class or a guest artist class may attend the class, but must be accompanied into the classroom by a learning leader.
 Students are never excused from mandatory theory class to work in the clinic classroom. - 7.
 Students attend Core the first 6 weeks (210 clock hours) of enrollment.
 During this time the student must maintain a monthly attendance of 90%.
 If at the conclusion of the month, the student's progress report is not 90% attendance, the student may be dropped from the program and asked to re-enroll in the next class start date - 8.
 Students who are late or cannot attend school must contact the school and talk to the school service desk immediately.
 Day students must call in by 9:00 AM; night students must call in by 1:30 PM. - 9.
-Students must request time off from school from the Education Leader. - 10.
+Students must request time off from the Future Professional Advisor. - 10.
 Students are required to be in attendance a minimum of seven (7) hours per day, 35 hours per week for the full-time schedule; 20 hours per week for part-time students.
 Holidays such as Thanksgiving, Christmas, and New Year's Day will be set according to the calendar each year.
 Students cannot bank hours and attend over 60 hours per week to make up for missing hours.
 Please refer to the school makeup hour policy. - 11.
 Lunches and breaks are scheduled for all students.
 All students will take 30 minutes for lunch between 11:30 AM and 1:30 PM.
-Students should communicate with their instructor if they have not had lunch by 1:30 PM.
+Students should communicate with their instructor if they have not had lunch by 1:30 PM. - 12.
+Documentation of time: Students may not leave the school premises during regular hours without an instructor's permission. - a.
+Students who leave school premises or those who leave early must document their time by clocking out on the time clock.